jianzhi-1/toy-bert/README.md

 The data are lyrics from various songs.
 See under the 'data' folder.

 TODO: add random shuffing to the data, then try for more epochs.
+TODO: may want to collapse the other classes into a helper file instead, otherwise currently it is clogging up the visualization.

 References: https://theaisummer.com/jax-transformer/